Yif1999/metal-lsp/README.md

   - Function signatures with parameter types
   - Detailed descriptions of what each function does
   - Formatted in Markdown for easy reading
-- **Neovim Integration**: First-class support for Neovim's built-in LSP client
+- **IDE Integration**: Compatible with any LSP-compliant editor including VS Code, Vim, Neovim, and others

 ## Requirements